 This means that they will be paying twice for their electricity, once to the fraudster and once to us.

 What we're doing

 We're working with the Citizens Advice Bureau, the Energy Retail Association and the other leading suppliers to launch the Top-up Safe Campaign.
 We'll be letting all of our Pay As You Go customers know about this in writing.
 But in the meantime, you can do the following:

 - Always use an official PayPoint or Post Office to buy your top-ups.

-If you're not sure about the person at your door, check their ID and call the energy company they are claiming to be from.
+- If you're not sure about the person at your door, check their ID and call the energy company they are claiming to be from.
 No supplier will sell top-ups door to door.

 If you know anyone illegally selling electricity meter top-ups, contact Crimestoppers anonymously on 0800 555 111.
 If you suspect that you've accepted a fraudulent top-up or notice any suspicious activity, please contact us straight away.